gjheij/fmriproc/doc/source/bash.rst

       -q <queue>          submit jobs to a specific queue.
-Defaults to SGE_QUEUE_LONG in spinoza_setup -x <kwargs>         other arguments that should be passed to pybest --sge               submit job to cluster (called with 'master -m <module> --sge') --no_raw            do NOT unzscore the output from pybest (default is to do so) --fsaverage         overwrite PYBEST_SPACE-variable and use FSAverage for pybest (defaults to fs- native)
+Defaults to SGE_QUEUE_LONG in spinoza_setup -x <kwargs>         other arguments that should be passed to pybest --sge               submit job to cluster (called with 'master -m <module> --sge') --no-raw            do NOT unzscore the output from pybest (default is to do so) --fsaverage         overwrite PYBEST_SPACE-variable and use FSAverage for pybest (defaults to fs- native)
       --fsnative          overwrite PYBEST_SPACE-variable and use FSNative (defaults to fsnative)